sverweij/state-machine-cat/README.md

 working state machines using a tool that eats [XMI](https://en.wikipedia.org/wiki/XML_Metadata_Interchange) and emits code you can do just that - read more in [State Machine Cat and XMI](./docs/XMI.md)
+> &tritime; The XMI export feature was experimental and will be removed in a future version.

 ### Programmatically
 After you `npm i` 'd `state-machine-cat`: